Advice and Guidance

 For Validated and Franchise arrangements, Academic Appeals are made in line with the University's Academic Framework.

-For Joint and Dual Awards, the arrangements for Student Complaints and Academic Appeals will be confirmed within the Operational Framework, please see details in the Guidance for Joint and Dual Partnerships.
+For Joint and Dual Awards, the arrangements for Academic Appeals will be confirmed within the Operational Framework, please see details in the Guidance for Joint and Dual Partnerships.

 Academic partners are not always required to follow the LJMU Academic Calendar.
 The arrangements for delivery of the programme will be agreed at validation and (deadlines for administration of the programme will be agreed with the associated School).